Lunar New Year

 This website which is a guide for overseas tourists travelling to China, has a whole section on the history of the Chinese New Year festival, including how to celebrate it.

-• Scroll down the page to select the link Chinese New Year found under Chinese Culture.
+• Look down the page to find the section on Chinese Culture.

-• Then find history from the menu bar on the left.
-This page has all the details of the evolution of this festival through the ages till 1948 when this festival became a nationwide public holiday.
+• Find history from the menu bar on the left.
+This page has all the details of the evolution of this festival through the ages till 1948 when it became a nationwide public holiday.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.